raspberrypilearning/astro-pi-mission-zero/en/step_3.md

-## What is a Sense HAT?
+## What is an Astro Pi?

 The Sense HAT is an add-on board for the Raspberry Pi, made especially for the Astro Pi competition.
 The board adds the ability to sense temperature, humidity, pressure and orientation, and to output information using a built-in LED matrix, as well as having a joystick.

 For this mission, you will be using the Sense HAT emulator.
 The emulator is a piece of software which simulates all of the functions of the Sense HAT in your web browser.